College Essay Exchange

 What is the history of the College Essay Exchange?

 The College Essay Exchange began in 2010 through a partnership with Susan Bartley, a teacher at Franklin High School who co-founded the Advanced Scholar Program.
 (She also received the Council Trenholm Memorial Award by the NEA, an award for teachers who work to reduce inequities within education.)
-In the program’s first year, we trained 34 volunteers to work with 34 mentors at an after-school session at Franklin.
+In the program’s first year, we trained 34 volunteers to work with 34 students at an after-school session at Franklin.
 The session was a powerful, positive experience for everyone involved.
 We’ve steadily expanded the program and currently serve around 250 students per year.

-If you have any other questions, please contact olivia@literary-arts.org or 503-227-2583 ext.
-105.
+If you have any other questions, please contact youth@literary-arts.org.

 “I was able to reflect on my writing through the eyes of someone who didn’t know me.
 They were able to point out things that would help the reader know me better and understand my story.”